jkomoros/boardgame/server/README.md

 Get a domain.
 If you get it from Google Domains, it will be pre-verified on Google as owned by you.

-Set up your domain to have a cname that points to c.storage.googleapis.com
+Set up your domain to have a CNAME that points to c.storage.googleapis.com

 Create the storage bucket to serve the files in.
 It must be based on the domain you will serve from: